 SevaChild has already provided food rations to 507 families in the cities of Hyderabad, New Delhi, and Dehardun.
 We are using our network of volunteers and staff in these cities to reach even more families with rations of rice, lentils, wheat flour, tea leaves, cooking oil, sugar, and other essentials like masks and sanitary napkins.
 A $40 donation will provide enough food for a family of five for eight weeks.

-This project will provide life-saving food rations for hundreds of families in three cities in India.
-Enough monthly donations would mean extending the food rations program through the pandemic and economic recovery period.
-This disaster will be with the Indian people for some time, and enough monthly donations will help ensure that they have adequate food to see them through.
+This project is providing life-saving food supplies for thousands of families in 11 remote areas of India.
+Enough monthly donations would mean extending the emergency food supply program through the economic recovery period after over 2 years of lockdowns.
+The loss of income due to the pandemic and subsequent lockdowns will impact rural Indian families for some time to come.
+Your monthly donations will help ensure that they have adequate food to see them through.